markjnkim/es_mod/01-html/content/step-6-reach-out.md

 Sure, the current section doesn't look quite right yet, but now that the HTML is finished, let's apply some CSS styling to fix the layout and colors.

-## Step 4: Our Reach Out section needs some style
+## Our Reach Out section needs some style
 In this step, we will style the Reach Out container and the child elements.
 Let's take a quick look at the mock-up to see what properties we need to change or add.
 > **Pause**: Add some CSS rules in your style sheet to center our elements, add a background color of #024e76, and change the heading font color to #fce138.